yast/yast-storage-ng/doc/boot-partition.md

 - installation can be via network or from usb-stick, selectable in u-boot (via menu)

 - this dedicated RPi partition could be treated very similar to PReP on ppc;
-  apart from this, it's a typical UEFI setup but with msdos partition table on the sdcard (there's not restriction for the usb disk)
+  apart from this, it's a typical UEFI setup (with separate EFI system partition) but with msdos partition table on the sdcard (there's not restriction for the usb disk)

 # Summary of discussion